Cwexus/xyops/docs/plugins.md

 }
 ```

 The `items` array should have the same number of elements as the initial one you received, and each element can be set to a simple Boolean as shown above.
 In this case `true` means launch a job for the event, and `false` means do not.
-Each item in your output array matches up with the corresponding object in the input array, via their indexes.
+Each item in your output array needs to line up with the corresponding object in the input array, via their indexes.

 Now, instead of a simple Boolean, the items can also be objects containing a `launch` Boolean (indicating whether to launch a job or not).
 This alternate verbose format exists so you can include additional metadata for the launched jobs.
 Example: